How AI Agents Are Solving the 'Last-Mile' Logistics Nightmare in Johannesburg

 A route plan is only half the problem.
 The day gets expensive when reality changes and the team reacts too slowly.

 AI agents can be valuable because they help handle exceptions in motion.
-When traffic builds, a customer goes unavailable, a gate code fails, or a driver misses a time window, the system can trigger the next best action instead of leaving the coordinator to restart the whole decision chain from scratch.
+When traffic builds, a customer goes unavailable, a gate code fails, or a driver misses a time window, the system can trigger the next useful action.
+That keeps the coordinator from restarting the whole decision chain from scratch.

 That can mean: